MinaRaouf97/Bit68-TechTask/README.md

 </pre>
 <pre>
   • http://127.0.0.1:8000/api/user/login
-  To login new user will send and JSON body like this:
+  To login new user will send and JSON body like this with POST METHOD:
   {
     "email":"email@email.com",
     "password":"password"